-1. It’s Natural To Feel Nervous Going Back To Work
+It’s Normal To Feel Nervous Going Back To Work After Having A Baby

-There’s no sugar coating it, maternity leave always feels too short, but in Hong Kong, that’s often because it is too short (that’s changing soon, thankfully!), so it’s normal to have the overwhelming feeling of being not quite mentally ready or prepared to go back to work.
+There’s no sugar coating it, maternity leave always feels too short, but in Hong Kong, that’s often because it is too short.
+It’s normal to have the overwhelming feeling of being not quite mentally ready or prepared to go back to work.
 The questions are probably whirling through your head:

 - Will my baby bond with another caregiver?

-- Will work be the same or will my co-workers have moved on without me?
+- Is work going to be the same or have my co-workers moved on?

 - Will I have somewhere to pump?